-3D printing is a massive leap ahead in rapid prototyping as well as a huge asset for all sorts of hobbies.
-In fact 3D printers have so many uses it’s hard to even think of them all – the versatility of a device that can create such a wide range of objects is immense.
-One lesser known fact about them, however, is that they can even be good for the environment.
+3D printers are a massive leap ahead in rapid prototyping as well as a huge asset for all sorts of hobbies.
+In fact they have so many uses it’s hard to even think of them all – the versatility of a device that can create such a wide range of objects is immense.
+One lesser known fact about them, however, is that they can recycle 3D printing materials, which is good for the environment.

 Most of the popular home 3D printers use plastic filament as a raw material.
 That’s now easy to find in craft shops and even on Amazon, in an amazing range of colours and varieties.
 The price is falling too, making running costs a lot more affordable than they were just a couple of years ago.
 However there are ways to cut them even further, and the most spectacular is by recycling plastic into new, printable filament.